MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passkey.md

 Passkeys inherit and extend the existing specification of FIDO2 security keys.
 They make phishing-resistant authentication more available and easier to use by enabling computers and mobile devices as authenticators.
 Passkeys are supported on computers that run Windows and macOS, and devices that run Android and iOS.

 Passkeys can either be bound to one device or synchronized between multiple devices.
-As an example, passkeys contain one or more device-bound passkeys.
-Passkeys on Android and iOS devices saved to Google password manager or the iCloud keychain automatically synchronize between a user’s devices where the Google or Apple account is signed-in.
+An example, FIDO2 security keys support device-bound passkeys, including the ability to store multiple deivce-bound passkeys per device.
+Passkeys on Android and iOS devices saved to Google password manager or the iCloud keychain automatically synchronize between a user’s devices where their Google or Apple account is signed-in.
 Some third-party apps can also manage passkeys across users' devices and browsers providing cross-platform syncing.

 >[!Note]
 >Entra ID supports only device-bound passkeys.
 Support for synced passkeys is coming soon.